induna-crewneck/BlenderRenderProgressMonitor/README.md

 Note: The screenshots used can be subject to future changes to either my script or blender.
 The basic elements should remain the same, though.

+## Telegram
+There is a version of the script available that will send a Telegram message to you notifying you of the completed render process.
+To use this, you will have to create a Telegrambot or use one you have already created (as you will need the bot token) and you will need your own ID to send the message to.
+These two will be entered into the script the same way the blender info was.

 ## Preview
 [PreviewOnImgur](https://imgur.com/8oiKa7D)
 As you can see it shows you prety much all the info you could want and *should* update itself within 5 seconds of a new render appearing in your target folder.